awesomemotive/WP-Mail-SMTP/readme.txt

 12. Email Log bulk Export (Pro)

 == Changelog ==

+= 3.3.0 - 2022-02-17 =
+- IMPORTANT: Support for WordPress versions 5.1.x or lower has been discontinued.
+If you are using one of those versions, you MUST upgrade WordPress before installing or upgrading to WP Mail SMTP v3.3.
+Failure to do that will disable WP Mail SMTP functionality.
+- Added: PHP 8.1 compatibility.
+- Changed: Updated the list of conflicting plugins (added FluentSMTP and WP HTML Mail).
+- Changed: Improved debug error message for the Other SMTP mailer in Debug Events.
+- Changed: Updated Action Scheduler library to 3.4.0.
+- Changed: Improved Action Scheduler performance.
+- Fixed: PHP deprecated notices in Sendinblue library (PHP 7.4+).
+- Fixed: DB tables row in Site Health Info section is now private.
+- Fixed: Debug Events' screen options visible on general Tools page.
+- Fixed: Screen Options right alignment.

 = 3.2.1 - 2021-11-17 =
 - Fixed: PHP 8 compatibility when existing Gmail mailer connection is revoked.